elkogerville/MSG_Nbody/README.md

 # Merging Simulator for Galaxies [MSG]
 ## MSG_Nbody
-### Parallelized N-body simulation code written in Python and Numba using the particle-particle algorithm for studying galaxy mergers with particles on the order of ~100,000-200,000
+### Parallelized N-body simulation code written in Python and Numba using the particle-particle algorithm for studying galaxy mergers with ~150,000 particles

 <p align="center">